At any fixed time: fluid pressure is constant along (moving) boundary.

 Bounded motions must enter regime with negative second fundamental form.

-Physical instability : Rayleigh-Taylor.
+Physical instability: Rayleigh-Taylor.
 (Require pressure just inside the boundary be positive.)

 Further questions

-Conjecture .
-The only solutions with $|A(t)|$ constant are those we found.
+Conjecture.
+The only solutions with constant are those we found.